 Truthfully, I suspect that the jets already installed in the Nibbi, or the spares sent in the box, will work, but with my luck, they might not.
 Meaning, I probably didn’t need to get extra jets.

-However, buying jets to fit my Nibbi carb only makes sense, so I will update you on what works for me.
+However, buying jets to fit my Nibbi carburetor only makes sense, so I will update you on what works for me.
 I am about 300+ feet above sea level if this extra information helps you.

 Just in case, I picked up a pack of jets, and they were cheap insurance against failure.
 Luck favors the prepared. 😀